WE CARE ABOUT YOUR PRIVACY.

 6.13.
-Whatever method of payment is used by the Customer, the refund will be completed as quickly as possible by the Seller, after checking that the right of withdrawal has been properly exercised, but in any case within 14 days from the date on which the Seller received the notice of withdrawal.
+Whatever method of payment is used by the Customer, the refund will be completed as quickly as possible by the Seller, after checking that the right of return has been properly exercised but, in any case, within 14 days from the date on which the Seller received the notice of return.
 The Seller may suspend the refund until receipt of the Products or until the Customer can demonstrated that the Products have been returned, whichever is earlier.

 6.14.
 The Seller will make the refund using the same methods of payment used by the Customer for the initial purchase, unless the Customer has expressly agreed otherwise.
 If the recipient of the Products indicated on the order form does not correspond to the person who paid for them, the refund will be completed by the Seller to the person who made the payment, unless agreed otherwise.

 6.15.
 If the terms and conditions for exercising the right of return as specified in this Article 6 have not been respected, the Customer shall have no right to the refund of any sums already paid to the Seller; however, the Customer may, at their own expense, re-obtain the Products in the condition in which they were returned to the Seller.